LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-02-displaying-auth0-user-profiles-in-ASP.NET-Core-MVC.md

 ## Create Test data ##

 We need to create email aliases which are basically different user names that link to the same user which is you.
 There are lots of tools out there for this.
-I recommend you use gamil to set up your email aliases.
+I use Gmail to set up email aliases.
 Outlook does not support this.
-Here is how to do it:
+You can use whatever tool you're already comfortable with to do this but here is how to do it in Gmail:

 * Go to your Gmail dashboard.
 * Click the dropdown arrow (just next to the search box).